 “Are you flipping mad Jack?
 This isn’t the time for botany!”

 “Which one Harriett, I don’t know why it’s important, but it is!”

 Harriett peered at the trees through the darkness, feeling the trunks to see which one was an oak.

 “This one, its bark is all rough.
 I think this is an oak.”
 She patted the trunk of an ancient looking tree just inside the outer circle of stones.

 “Are you sure, Harrie?”
 Jack asked.

-“It’s an oak!” he said, and then they huddled up behind it, right beside an ancient tombstone marked with a skull and crossbones.
+“It’s an oak!”
+Jack pulled Harriett close and they huddled up behind the tree, right beside an ancient tombstone marked with a skull and crossbones.
 Jack shuffled slightly away from the gravesite towards the very edge of the stone circle, thinking it bad luck to step on the dead.
 The voice hissed inside his head: Stay well inside the circle, beneath the branches of the oak!
 Jack shifted back, making sure that Harriett did too.

 The constable stopped for a moment, listening.
-Then he extended a long, forked tongue, like a snake’s, and lapped at the air with it, sending streaks of spittle everywhere.
-Jack remembered a mad dog he saw on the nature channel once, with a mouth full of fangs and froth and filth.
+He extended a long, forked tongue, like a snake’s, and lapped at the air with it, sending streaks of spittle everywhere.
+Jack shivered.
+Images of a mad dog he’d seen on the nature channel once, with a mouth full of fangs and froth and filth, flashed through his mind.
 But this was worse because the constable was searching for them with his tongue, the way a snake senses its prey on the air.
 Harriett gasped at the sight of him, waving the old hardcover book in front of Jack.
 Her hand shook so much that Jack thought the cover might fall right off.